kroeke30/COMP3040/Group10_v1_A3_Part01.md

 # API description

-Our API has a list of birds that can be found in Manitoba.

 Our API has pictures of various birds that can live and breed in Manitoba

 # List of endpoints with parameters (see below for requirements)